flutter/website/src/content/ui/interactivity/focus.md

 request focus.

 The `descendantsAreFocusable` attribute controls whether the descendants of this node can receive focus, but still allows this node to receive focus.
 This attribute can be used to turn off focusability for an entire widget subtree.
 This is how the `ExcludeFocus` widget works: it's just a `Focus` widget with this attribute set.

-### Autofocus
+### Set autofocus

 Setting the `autofocus` attribute of a `Focus` widget tells the widget to request the focus the first time the focus scope it belongs to is focused.
 If more than one widget has `autofocus` set, then it is arbitrary which one receives the focus, so try to only set it on one widget per focus scope.